African Leaders Call for Natural Capital to Be Included in Africa’s GDP Calculations

 November 14th, 2024

-Baku, Azerbaijan, November 14, 2024 — African leaders at the COP29 summit are urging for the continent’s vast natural capital, valued in the trillions, to be included in the calculation of Gross Domestic Product (GDP) as a means to rectify Africa’s paradox of abundant environmental resources but limited financial gain.
-In a communique issued during the World Leaders’ Summit, they argued that Africa’s contribution to global ecological stability, through carbon sequestration, pollution control, and water retention, should be recognized as part of each nation’s economic measure.
+Baku, Azerbaijan, November 14, 2024 — African leaders at the COP29 summit are advocating for the continent’s vast natural assets, valued in the trillions, to be factored into the calculation of Gross Domestic Product (GDP).
+This approach aims to address Africa’s paradox of having abundant environmental resources yet limited financial returns.

-The leaders’ message echoed concerns that Africa’s natural assets have been severely undervalued, resulting in what Dr. Adesina termed as “green rich but cash poor” nations.
-According to an African Development Bank report on “Measuring the Green Wealth of Nations,” Africa’s 2018 GDP was estimated at $2.5 trillion, significantly lower than the value of its natural capital, which is valued at $6.2 trillion.
-With an updated GDP measure, Dr. Adesina noted that even conservative estimates suggest Africa’s nominal GDP in 2022 could have increased by $66.1 billion when accounting solely for carbon sequestration.
-“This amount is more than the combined GDP of 42 African countries,” he pointed out.
+According to an African Development Bank report on “Measuring the Green Wealth of Nations,” Africa’s GDP was estimated at $2.5 trillion in 2018, significantly lower than the value of its natural capital, which stands at $6.2 trillion.
+Dr. Adesina noted that with a revised GDP measure, even conservative estimates suggest Africa’s nominal GDP in 2022 could have risen by $66.1 billion, based solely on carbon sequestration—a sum greater than the combined GDP of 42 African countries.

-The leaders praised the African Development Bank’s efforts to lead this initiative, which has established mechanisms to mobilize financial and technical resources needed to support green GDP accounting across Africa.
-They agreed to work alongside developing regions in Latin America, the Caribbean, and Asia to advocate for global recognition of natural capital in GDP metrics.
+The leaders commended the African Development Bank’s efforts to spearhead this initiative, which has implemented mechanisms to mobilize the financial and technical resources necessary for supporting green GDP accounting across Africa.
+They agreed to collaborate with developing regions in Latin America, the Caribbean, and Asia to advocate for global recognition of natural capital in GDP metrics.

 A comprehensive report on the outcomes of this high-level meeting will be presented to the African Union at its 2025 summit, where heads of state are expected to review and adopt the proposal.